Adolis García Player Props: Rangers vs. Yankees

 Adolis García At The Plate

-- Garcia has 24 hits, which leads Texas hitters this season, while batting .264 with 11 extra-base hits.
+- Garcia has 24 hits, which ranks first among Texas hitters this season, while batting .255 with 11 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 76th, his on-base percentage ranks 111th, and he is 24th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 92nd in batting average, 115th in on-base percentage, and 34th in slugging.

-- Garcia has reached base via a hit in 15 games this year (of 23 played), and had multiple hits in five of those games.
+- Garcia has reached base via a hit in 15 games this season (of 24 played), and had multiple hits in five of those games.

-- He has hit a home run in five games this season (21.7%), homering in 6.9% of his plate appearances.

-- Garcia has driven in a run in 13 games this year (56.5%), including seven games with more than one RBI (30.4%).
-He has also driven home three or more of his team's runs in three contests.
+- Garcia has picked up an RBI in 54.2% of his games this year, with two or more RBI in 29.2% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.